Zora Arkus-Duntov: Early life

+Career

 Ardun

 Settling in Manhattan, in 1942 the two brothers established the Ardun Mechanical Corporation, the name a portmanteau of Arkus and Duntov.
 Ardun initially produced dies and punches for ammunition and later produced parts for aircraft.
 In 1947 the company introduced their own aluminum, overhead valve, hemispherical combustion chamber cylinder heads for the flathead Ford V8 engine.
 Conceived by Duntov, the heads were designed by George Kudasch.
 The purpose of the overhead valve design was to cure the persistent overheating of the valve-in-block flathead V8.
 The flathead 'siamesed' the two center exhaust ports into a single tube, creating a large heat transfer from the hot gases to the coolant that was eliminated in the overhead valve design.
 The Ardun heads allowed significant increases in power output from the Ford V8.
 Ardun grew into a 300 employee engineering company with a name as revered as Offenhauser, but the company later went out of business after some questionable financial decisions by a partner the Arkus-Duntov brothers had taken on.
 Arkus-Duntov attempted to qualify a Talbot-Lago for the Indianapolis 500 in 1946 and 1947, but failed to make the race both years.
 At this time Zora Arkus-Duntov got an invitation from a British company, while his brother decided to go into finances.